shawngonsalves/ExpertSystemForIdealBMI/README.md

-# ExpertSystemForIdealBMI
-# Instruction manual to use Expert System
+# Instruction manual to use the Expert System

 # for Predicting